 If it comes to light that the historical abuse is part of a wider setting of institutional or organised abuse, the case will be dealt with according to the Organised and Complex Abuse Procedure.

 13. Adult Services Responsibilities in Relation to Children

-Adult services and professionals working with adults need to be competent in identifying the client or patient's role as a parent.
+Adult services and practitioners working with adults need to be competent in identifying the client or patient's role as a parent.
 They need to be able to consider the impact of the adult's condition or behaviour on:

 - A child's development;